2004

 “The

-to describe a society at the crossroad.
-Moore’s portrayal
+a society at the crossroad.
+Moore’s portrayal of the omnipresent

 —Christian Ruf, Dresdner Neueste Nachrichten